 A pervasive system of advantage and disadvantage based on the socially constructed category of race.
 Racism is enacted on multiple levels simultaneously: Institutional, cultural, interpersonal, and individual.
 Institutional structures, policies, and practices interlock with cultural assumptions about what is right and proper to justify racism.
 Individuals internalize and enact these assumptions through individual behavior and institutional participation.
 Woven together, these interactions create and sustain systemic benefits for whites as a group, and structure discrimination, oppression, dispossession, and exclusion for people from targeted racial groups.”
 (Bell, L.A., Funk, M.S., Khyati, J.Y., and Valvidia, M. (2016)

 Refers to someone who identifies their gender identity with their sex assigned at birth; the term cisgender is not indicative of gender expression and/or sexual orientation.

 The manifestation of one’s gender identity through clothing, hairstyle, voice, and so on.
 Person's behavior, mannerisms, interests, and appearance that are associated with gender.

 One’s internal sense of identifying as a woman, man, neither of these, both, or another gender(s).
 Can correlate with sex assigned at birth, or can differ from it.

 A term that describes people born with differences in their sex traits and/or reproductive anatomy (e.g., genitalia, hormones, internal anatomy, chromosomes) resulting in bodies that do not fit what society typically defines as “male” or “female”.

-An umbrella term used to describe gender identities that do not fit within the binary of male and female.
+A term used to describe gender identities that do not fit within the binary of male and female.
 Common examples include but are not limited to agender (having no gender identity or a gender neutral identity), bigender (reflecting elements of masculine/feminine gender identities), and gender fluid (reflecting a gender identity that is not fixed and does not recognize the traditional rules of binary gender identities).